cossssmin/alter.email/README.md

 Pull requests are welcome!

 However, nobody likes working hard just to see their PR rejected.
-So, before starting any *significant* work, please [open an issue](https://github.com/cossssmin/sendtest.email/issues/new) and describe your idea.
+So, before starting any *significant* amount of work, please [open an issue](https://github.com/cossssmin/sendtest.email/issues/new) and describe your idea.

 ### Build previews